-- 2.2.7.1 The TC-EDC has been established by the Technical Committee to examine drafts of all Test Guidelines, produced by the TWPs, before these are put forward for adoption by the Technical Committee.
-The role of the TC-EDC is to ensure consistency of the Test Guidelines with the requirements of document TGP/7 and to check the alignment of texts across all the official UPOV languages.
-It does not conduct a substantive technical review of the Test Guidelines.
-The members of the TC-EDC are selected from within the membership of the Technical Committee, both to provide broad experience of the UPOV system and also to represent the UPOV languages English, French, German and Spanish.
-The chairperson of the TC-EDC is provided by the UPOV Secretariat.
-The chairperson of the TC-EDC is provided by the UPOV Secretariat. - 2.2.7.2 The TC-EDC reviews the draft Test Guidelines, taking into account any specific instructions from the Technical Committee, and makes a recommendation on whether the Test Guidelines are suitable for adoption (step 8).
-It may make a proposal to the Technical Committee for adoption subject to amendments of an editorial nature, which it specifies.^m - 2.2.7.3 If it considers that there are technical issues to be resolved, the TC-EDC may recommend that the Technical Committee: - (a) refer the Test Guidelines back to the TWP (step 4) or, - (b) adopt the Test Guidelines subject to further information being provided by the leading expert(s) with the agreement of all interested experts and the Chairman of the TWP concerned.
-The necessary information, agreed with all interested experts, should be provided to the Office of the Union within 3 months of the Technical Committee meeting, or before the subsequent session of the TWP concerned, whichever is the sooner.
-In those cases where the necessary information is not provided within this time, the Test Guidelines concerned will not be adopted and will be re-presented to the TWP concerned (step 4). - 2.2.8 STEP 8 Adoption of Draft Test Guidelines by the Technical Committee - 2.2.8.1 The Technical Committee will, on the basis of the recommendations of the TC-EDC, decide whether to adopt the Test Guidelines, or refer them back to the TWP concerned. - 2.2.8.2 Where the Technical Committee adopts the Test Guidelines, the Office will make all amendments agreed by the Technical Committee, which will be recorded in a report of the relevant Technical Committee meeting.
-The Office will then publish the adopted Test Guidelines. - 2.2.8.3 Where the Technical Committee adopts the Test Guidelines subject to further information being provided by the leading expert(s) with the agreement of all interested experts and the Chairman of the TWP concerned (see 2.2.7.3(b)), the necessary information, agreed with all interested experts, should be provided to the Office of the Union within 3 months of the Technical Committee meeting, or before the subsequent session of the TWP concerned, whichever is the sooner.
-In those cases where the necessary information is not provided within this time, the Test Guidelines concerned will not be adopted and will be represented at the TWP concerned (step 4).
+2.2.7.1 The TC-EDC has been established by the Technical Committee to examine drafts of all Test Guidelines, produced by the TWPs, before these are put forward for adoption by the Technical Committee.
+The role of the TC-EDC is to ensure consistency of the Test Guidelines with the requirements of document TGP/7 and to check the alignment of texts

+2.2.7.2 The TC-EDC reviews the draft Test Guidelines, taking into account any specific instructions from the Technical Committee, and makes a recommendation on whether the Test Guidelines are suitable for adoption (Step 8).
+It may make a proposal to the Technical Committee for adoption subject to amendments of an editorial nature, which it specifies.^o

+2.2.7.3 If it considers that there are technical issues to be resolved, the TC-EDC may recommend that the Technical Committee:

+(a) refer the Test Guidelines back to the TWP (Step 4) or,

+(b) adopt the Test Guidelines subject to further information being provided by the leading expert with the agreement of all interested experts and the Chairman of the TWP concerned.

+2.2.8 STEP 8 Adoption of Draft Test Guidelines by the Technical Committee

+2.2.8.1 The Technical Committee will, on the basis of the recommendations of the TC-EDC, decide whether to adopt the Test Guidelines, or refer them back to the TWP concerned.

+2.2.8.2 Where the Technical Committee adopts the Test Guidelines, the Office will make all amendments agreed by the Technical Committee, which will be recorded in a report of the relevant Technical Committee meeting.
+The Office will then publish the adopted Test Guidelines.

+2.2.8.3 Where the Technical Committee adopts the Test Guidelines subject to further information being provided by the leading expert with the agreement of all interested experts and the Chairman of the TWP concerned (see 2.2.7.3(b)), the necessary information, agreed with all interested experts, should be provided to the Office of the Union within three months of the Technical Committee meeting, or before the subsequent session of the TWP concerned, whichever is the sooner.
+In those cases where the necessary information is not provided within this time, the Test Guidelines concerned will not be adopted and will be re-presented at the TWP concerned (Step 4).^J

-2.3 Procedure for the Partial Revision of Test Guidelines
+2.3 Procedure for the Partial-Revision of Test Guidelines

-2.3.1 Need for revision of Test Guidelines ^e
+2.3.1 Need for revision of Test Guidelines^f